Scarzard/StormHowlers/README.md

 - 7: Add mines from player 1 in the location of the mouse
 - U: Add mines from player 2 in the location of the mouse

-- 0: Add walls from player 1 in the location of the mouse
-- P: Add walls from player 2 in the location of the mouse

-- X: Spawn warhound from player 1 in the location of the mouse
+- 8: Change troop states for player 1
+- 9: Change troop states for player 2

 - Arrow keys: Move camera